 We believe that the food we grow and cook in the place that we call home defines who we are.
 In this spirit, we update and celebrate American heirloom recipes, support local and regional farmers, fishers and producers, by cooking food that recaptures the pure and simple tastes of natural and organic ingredients.
 We also strive to raise awareness of a sustainable food future and work to reestablish a sense of community and a simpler, more homegrown time.

 As you may suspect, the Dressing Room’s co-founder, Michel Nischan, is no ordinary chef.
 I quickly learned this a few years ago while attending the Bedford Environmental Summit in Bedford, NY.
 MN was a member of a panel discussion I sat in on and while I knew everyone else on the panel, I wasn’t familiar with him.
 When he was introduced, the moderator went on and on, listing an impressive number of accomplishments in the sustainable food arena, of which he has been an active supporter for over 30 years.
-In addition to being owner and founder of the Dressing Room, MN is the author of three cookbooks (Taste Pure and Simple won a James Beard award in 2004), member of several boards including the Harvard Center for Health and the Global Environment, and President/CEO of Wholesome Wave Foundation
+In addition to being owner and founder of the Dressing Room, MN is the author of three cookbooks (Taste Pure and Simple won a James Beard award in 2004), member of several boards including the Harvard Center for Health and the Global Environment, and President/CEO of Wholesome Wave Foundation.

 I could go on and on about his accomplishments myself – especially Wholesome Wave – but that’s for another post.
 For now I want to get back to the sweet potatoes.
 This recipe is from MN’s book Homegrown; Pure and Simple: Great Healthy Food from Garden to Table.
 As you know, I prefer simple recipes.
 Too many steps, too many ingredients, and I lose interest.
 That’s why this one appeals to me; it’s nothing more than farmstand sweet potatoes roasted to perfection with a little honey, cinnamon, salt and pepper.